Áine HeneghanAssociate Professor of Music Theory

 - 2025 Moore

 Áine Heneghan is associate professor of music theory at the University of Michigan.
 In spring 2019, she was visiting professor at the Universität für Musik und darstellende Kunst Wien (University of Music and Performing Arts in Vienna).
-Previously she taught at the University of Washington.
-Before moving to the U.S., she taught at University College Dublin, where she held a research fellowship, and at the University of Dublin, Trinity College, where she completed her PhD.
+Previously she taught at the University of Washington, and before moving to the U.S., at University College Dublin, where she held a research fellowship, and at the University of Dublin, Trinity College, where she completed her PhD.

-Her scholarly interests include the Second Viennese School, sketch and source study, history of theory (with an emphasis on theories of form), and the analysis of world music.
-She specializes in the music and theoretical writings of Arnold Schoenberg and is currently completing a book entitled Schoenberg on Form (as part of the Schoenberg in Words series for Oxford University Press).
-Her work is published (or forthcoming) in Music Theory Spectrum, Perspectives of New Music, the Journal of Music Theory, the Journal of the Arnold Schönberg Center, Music Theory & Analysis, Theory and Practice, Music Analysis, the Journal of the Society for Musicology in Ireland, and Notes, as well as in edited collections, including The Routledge Companion to Music Theory Pedagogy, for which she is writing the anchor article on musical form.
+Her scholarly interests include the Second Viennese School, sketch and source study, history of theory (with an emphasis on theories of form), the analysis of world music, and digital humanities.
+She specializes in the music and theoretical writings of Arnold Schoenberg and is currently completing a book titled Schoenberg on Form (Oxford University Press).
+Her work is published (or forthcoming) in Music Theory Spectrum, Perspectives of New Music, the Journal of Music Theory, the Journal of the Arnold Schönberg Center, Music Theory & Analysis, Theory and Practice, Music Analysis, the Journal of the Society for Musicology in Ireland, and Notes, as well as in edited collections, including The Routledge Companion to Music Theory Pedagogy.